 Telephone: 01223 561020

 Trumpington Street Medical Practice, 56 Trumpington Street, Cambridge, CB2 1RG

 Please inform the College Nurse, Health Centre, Set 19, W Staircase, as soon as you have registered with a GP and in any event by Monday 22 October at the very latest.

 Opening a UK bank account

 If you are going to be studying in Cambridge for six months or more, we advise you to open a UK bank account in order to make it easier for you to manage your money.
 The banks are very busy with student accounts in September and October so you may be asked to make an appointment.
 The main banks with branches in the town centre are HSBC, Barclays, NatWest, Lloyds Bank, TSB, RBS, Santander, and Halifax.
-In order to open a bank account you will require a Student Status Letter issued by the college, stating that you are a student here, your course length etc, and confirming your home address and UK address and full names.
+In order to open a bank account you will require a Student Status Letter issued by the college, stating that you are a student here, your course length etc, and confirming your home address, UK address and full name.
 This letter can be obtained from the Graduate Secretary in the Tutorial Office by emailing email@example.com .
-Please include in your email the name and address of bank you would like to open an account, and allow 3 days for the letter to be issued.
+Please include the name and address of the bank at which you would like to open an account and allow 3 days for the letter to be issued.